User Guide¶

 # Offload all layers to GPU

-config = GenerationConfig(n_gpu_layers=-1) # or 99
+config = GenerationConfig(n_gpu_layers=-1) # offload all layers

 gen = LLM("models/llama.gguf", config=config)